martinb9595/XXXTentacion-Tribute-in-HTML5/README.md

 # XXXTentacion-Tribute-in-HTML5

-Made in HTML5 with copied XXX
+Made in HTML5 with copied CSS